 The college may accept for special admission certain underage students who are designated as "gifted and talented" but who are not yet recipients of a high school diploma or a high school equivalency certificate.
 Students who are under the age of 16 and who have completed at least the seventh grade may be considered for admission on a case-by-case basis.
 Students will be considered for such admission if they demonstrate the ability to profit from instruction based on a set of specific criteria.
-For more information, call the student development division, 301.846.2471.
+Students applying for gifted and talented admission must meet with the associate vice president, student development, 301.846.2471.